cebecitayfun/genetic-car-optimization/README.md

 3. Use the control panel to monitor evolutionary progress and adjust simulation speed as needed.

 ## License and Acknowledgments

-This project was developed as part of the "Artificial Intelligence in Action" applied programming curriculum.

 Developed by Tayfun Cebeci.